pypi/support/README.md

 * project contains a small JAR file
 * any other sufficiently motivated reason

-Large (120MB+) upload limts are generally granted for the following reasons:
+Large (120MB+) upload limits are generally granted for the following reasons:
 * project contains large compiled binaries to maintain platform/architecture/GPU support
 * project is associated with an established project or organization